WHAT DOES Oreana NEONATAL SCREENING TEST FOR?

 WHEN IS THE OPTIMAL TIME TO PERFORM Oreana?

-Oreana neonatal screening can be performed anytime after the first 24 hours of birth, up to early childhood.
+Oreana neonatal screening can be performed anytime after birth, up to early childhood.
 For many of the disorders tested by Oreana, the age of diagnosis can determine the prognosis and severity of symptoms.
 Since the introduction of newborn screening programs, earlier detection and starting treatment as soon as possible have improved the life expectancy and quality of life of affected infants.

 WHAT WILL THE REPORT TELL ME?